nightbat13131/Sails_and_Sabers_Helper/README.md

 Incoming gold from selling items - Outgoing gold to from initial items' purchase.
 - useful when you need to increase your overall gold.
 ##### Revenue/MC:
-ncoming gold from selling items / Trade Points cost to move from current island to destination island.
+Incoming gold from selling items / Trade Points cost to move from current island to destination island.
 - Obtain The most gold for the Points Leaderboards per Trade Point.
 ##### Revenue:
 Incoming gold from selling items.
 - Obtain The most gold for the Points Leaderboards.
-While I think Revenue/MC is superior, I'm not going to make that desition for you.
+While I think Revenue/MC is superior, I'm not going to make that desision for you.

 ### Misc
-#### Save
+#### Save or Save As
 You can save your entries from the top menu.
 You are also prompted to save when you exit the tool.
+Save As prompts you for a location and name first.
+If you have not loaded or saved during the current sesion, Save will trigger the Save As prompt.
+If Save/Save As fails, an error will show in the Conformation text.

+#### Load
+You can load information you saved via the Save or Save As option.
+Best long path will need to be recalculated.
+If Load fails, an error will show in the Conformation text.

 #### Conformation
 There is conformation text at the bottom on the screen that will confirm most actions taken with the tool.
+If an error prevents a save or load, the failed message will show here.